DiverseSolutions/ardmoney-sARDM-staking-contract/README.md

  - Pauser : Can pause Penalty,Withdraw,Deposit features
  - Admin : Can change penalty fee, penalty deadline, treasury address, revoke roles
  - Treasury : Must add reward ARDM to staking contract & also receives penalty fees
- - User : Can deposit ARDM and receive xARDM also withdraw their ARDM by giving back their xARDM by the current rate
+ - User : Can deposit ARDM and receive sARDM also withdraw their ARDM by giving back their sARDM by the current rate

 ### Features
  - Withdraw Pausibility
  - Deposit Pausibility
  - Penalty Pausibility
  - Recieves Reward from 1 address
- - Reward functionality that adds value to xARDM weekly
+ - Reward functionality that adds value to sARDM weekly
- - Locks ARDM and gives back xARDM
+ - Locks ARDM and gives back sARDM
- - xARDM token must have MINTER ROLE and only should point to 1 Staking Contract.
+ - sARDM token must have MINTER ROLE and only should point to 1 Staking Contract.
 IF in the future staking contract needs to be closed then minter role of that staking contract needs to be revoked and new staking contract needs to have minter role.
-Giving us full flexibility and migration abilities of xARDM token
+Giving us full flexibility and migration abilities of sARDM token

 ### Use Case
- 1. User deposits ARDM and recieves xARDM by using the deposit functionality of contract.
+ 1. User deposits ARDM and recieves sARDM by using the deposit functionality of contract.
  2. Treasury Address adds ARDM to contract by using the reward functionality of contract.
-This will increase the xARDM rate
+This will increase the sARDM rate
- 3. User withdraws their ARDM + Reward by using the withdraw functionality of contract. xARDM rate is up henceforth user receives more ARDM than initial deposit
+ 3. User withdraws their ARDM + Reward by using the withdraw functionality of contract. sARDM rate is up henceforth user receives more ARDM than initial deposit

 ---